ONEOK Inc. [OKE] – 3 Facts you Should Read Before investing in OKE

 Now let’s turn to look at profitability: with a current Operating Margin for ONEOK Inc. [OKE] sitting at 18.80% and its Gross Margin at 33.20%, this company’s Net Margin is now 12.60.
 These measurements indicate that ONEOK Inc. [OKE] is generating considerably more profit, after expenses are accounted for, compared to its market peers.

+This company’s Return on Total Capital is 10.69, and its Return on Invested Capital has reached 7.48.
+Its Return on Equity is 20.20%, and its Return on Assets is 6.20%.
+These metrics all suggest that ONEOK Inc. is doing well at using the money it earns to generate returns.

+Turning to investigate this organization’s capital structure, ONEOK Inc. [OKE] has generated a Total Debt to Total Equity ratio of 204.77.
+Similarly, its Total Debt to Total Capital is 67.19, while its Total Debt to Total Assets stands at 58.45.
+Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is 201.05, and its Long-Term Debt to Total Capital is 65.97.

 What about valuation?
 This company’s Enterprise Value to EBITDA is 19.03 and its Total Debt to EBITDA Value is 5.43.
-The Enterprise Value to Sales for this firm is now 4.41.
-ONEOK Inc. [OKE] has a Price to Book Ratio of 5.02, a Price to Cash Flow Ratio of 15.40 and P/E Ratio of 7.09.
+The Enterprise Value to Sales for this firm is now 4.41, and its Total Debt to Enterprise Value stands at 0.29.
+ONEOK Inc. [OKE] has a Price to Book Ratio of 5.02, a Price to Cash Flow Ratio of 15.40 and P/E Ratio of 7.68.
 These metrics all suggest that ONEOK Inc. is more likely to generate a positive ROI.

 Conclusion: Is ONEOK Inc. [OKE] a Reliable Buy?